noahehall/nodeproto/README.md

   # remove the -r from a cmd to run in the current package only
   $ pnpm -r outdated # see all outdated packages
   $ pnpm -r upgrade -L # update all packages
+    # ^ for packages with react, then do pnpm add react@next react-dom@next
   $ pnpm config list
   $ pnpm install # install deps of all packages (even root)
   $ pnpm repo:about # debug info